islam-education/islam-education/docs/basic-knowledge/muhammad.md

   - lived a life of humility and integrity

 ## His Character
-Historical accounts describe him as:
+Historical accounts describe him as: <br>
   - truthful
   - trustworthy
   - merciful